duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 	Available features will vary with each chosen template (see the [templates reference](https://duck.co/duckduckhack/templates_reference) for details on each template).
 For example, the `basic_info_detail` template doesn't have a `brand` feature, so setting `brand: true` or `brand: false` will have no effect.

-	These implicit [default options](https://duck.co/duckduckhack/templates_overview#a-note-on-default-template-options) apply when neither an `options` object nor a templates `group` are set.
+	It's important to note that **there are implicit [default options](https://duck.co/duckduckhack/templates_overview#a-note-on-default-template-options)** which apply in the absence of an `options` object or a templates `group`.

 - ### `variants` *object* [optional]

-	If you'd like to modify a template to fit your needs, the Instant Answer framework offers preset options called [Variants](https://duck.co/duckduckhack/templates_reference#variants).
+	If you'd like to modify a template's visual appearance to fit your needs, the Instant Answer framework offers preset options called [Variants](https://duck.co/duckduckhack/templates_reference#variants).
 Variants are passed as the `variants` property of `templates`.

 	Variants correspond to pre-determined css classes (or combinations of classes) from the [DDG style guide](https://duckduckgo.com/styleguide) that work particularly well in each context.

+	For more on the options and usage of `variants`, visit the [templates reference](https://duck.co/duckduckhack/templates_reference#variants).

 - ### `elClass` *object* [optional]

-	When variants don't suffice, you can [directly choose classes](https://duck.co/duckduckhack/templates_reference#directly-specifying-classes) based on the [DDG style guide](https://duckduckgo.com/styleguide) through the `elClass` property of `templates`. **This feature is mainly used for specifying text size and color.**
+	When variants don't suffice in customizing your templates' appearance, you may [directly specify classes](https://duck.co/duckduckhack/templates_reference#directly-specifying-classes) from the [DDG style guide](https://duckduckgo.com/styleguide) through the `elClass` property of `templates`. *This feature is mainly used for specifying text size and color.*

-	Classes can be directly specified to the same elements as Variants; the locations are identical.
+	These custom classes can be directly specified on the same template features available to Variants; the locations are identical.
 If you are specifying both `variants` and `elClass`, both will be applied together.

+	For more on the options and usage of `elClass`, visit the [templates reference](https://duck.co/duckduckhack/templates_reference#directly-specifying-classes).

 ------